 Integrate Zscaler Internet Access (ZIA) with the Security Data Lake

 Zscaler Internet Access (ZIA) is a cloud-based security service that acts as a digital gateway between your organization and the internet.
 It's designed to protect your network and data from cyber threats while providing secure access to web applications and services.
 This type of solution is often referred to as a Secure Access Service Edge (SASE) or Security Service Edge (SSE) solution.
-Data from your Zscaler Internet Access integrations is stored and searchable from the Security Data Lake.
+Data from your Zscaler Internet Access integrations is stored, searchable, and used as context in threat investigations.

 By integrating Zscaler Internet Access with the Red Canary Security Data Lake, you can meet data retention requirements for your ZIA logs, export logs when needed for investigation or reporting, and ensure greater visibility into your security infrastructure for your team and Red Canary.
 To integrate Zscaler Internet Access with Red Canary, follow the procedure below from beginning to end.

-Before you connect Zscaler Internet Access to Red Canary, make sure that Zscaler is deployed and active in your environment.
+2. Zscaler Internet Access is deployed and active in your environment.

 1. From your Red Canary dashboard navigate to Integrations, and click Add Integration.